wp-plugins/simple-poll/readme.txt

 * One preference per user
 * Customizable text
 * Lightweight script
+* List of voters per poll

-Please take just few seconds to rate this plugin and tell the others if it works or not.
+Please take just few seconds to rate this plugin and tell the others how it works.

 == Installation ==